 List of the greatest Russian figure skaters, including those who are currently active in the sport and those who are no longer competing, male and female, living and deceased.
 These Russian figure skaters have earned the title of "greatest" thanks to their dedication to the sport, with most winning multiple medals across a range of figure skating events, including the Russian Figure Skating Championships and the Olympic Winter Games.

-How could any list of the greatest Russian figure skaters be complete without one of the most notable women in Russian figure skating -- Irina Slutskaya?
-In fact, some might say she’s the most celebrated; Slutskaya has been named champion at the European Figure Skating Championships, the Russian Figure Skating Championships, the World Figure Skating Championships, and the Grand Prix of Figure Skating Final.
-With so many medals to her name, she’s earned her place on this list of the greatest figure skaters from Russia.
+No list of the greatest Russian figure skaters could be complete without one of the most notable women in Russian figure skating - Irina Slutskaya.
+In fact, some might say she's the most celebrated; Slutskaya has been named champion at the European Figure Skating Championships, the Russian Figure Skating Championships, the World Figure Skating Championships, and the Grand Prix of Figure Skating Final.
+With so many medals to her name, she's earned her place on this list of the greatest figure skaters from Russia.

 Although Ekaterina Gordeeva is mainly known for her medals in pair skating, she pursued a solo career after the passing of her partner and husband, Sergei Grinkov.

 Evgeni Plushenko has earned the title of champion 10 times at the Russian Figure Skating Championships; he also has four Olympic medals to his credit.

 Alexei Yagudin won the gold medal at the 2002 Winter Olympic Games, which were held in Salt Lake City.